shabiouyang/Raytrix-Light-Field-Video/README.md

 A tensor display, which consists of a few light attenuating layers stacked in front of a backlight, has potential to visualize a light field with high quality.
 A Raytrix camera is a focused plenoptic camera and has many advantages, such as higher spatial resolution and ability to capture light field videos, compared to traditional plenoptic cameras.
 In this paper, we established a process pipeline from capturing data by a Raytrix cameara to displaying it on a tensor display.
 To demonstrate the effectiveness of our pipeline, we conducted both computer simulations and experiments on a prototype display.

 ## Abstract
-We will release our source code in this september
+We will release our source code in this september.

 ## Citation
 If you use this code for your research, please cite our paper.
 ```